spectrum-health-systems/AvatoolWebService/README.md

 ![XML example](https://github.com/spectrum-health-systems/Avatool-Web-Service/blob/master/reporesources/image/readme/xml-example.png)

 If you see the XML:
-1. Copy/paste the URL from your browsers address bar into the **Import WSDL for ScriptLink** field in myAvatar
+1. Copy/paste the URL from your browsers address bar into the **Import WSDL for ScriptLink** field in myAvatar™
 2. Click the **Import** button.

 You should get a popup letting you know the WSDL was imported successfully.